simonsobs/SOLikeT/docs/documentation.rst

 care about.
 In our Pulsars example, we had the ``extra_function`` that we did not want to add to our docs page.
 For this, there exists the ``:exclude-members:`` directive, that will skip given functions that people might not need.
+Care should be taken to ensure this list stays correct and useful code does not disappear from the documentation unnecessarily.

-Obviously, there are many many more ways in which you can make your documentation better than whatever example we can come up with.
 We highly recommend you to explore the docstrings written by other people, both inside and outside the SOLikeT codes, to improve on your skills to get other people to understand your code.
 The better your documentation, the more likely that other people will use your codes for better science.

 Adding your documentation to the index